Iain McGowan on the Scottish Widows Family of Funds

 Q: What are the differences between these three ranges and how do they meet your customers’ needs?

-Our Pension Portfolio Funds are our original multi-asset pension fund range.
+The Pension Portfolio Funds form the basis of our multi-asset pension offering, including the Workplace “default” investment options.
 Each Pension Portfolio is made up of a number of passively managed ‘tracker’ funds, which themselves invest primarily in equities and bonds.
 We decide and review the ‘split’ between these funds, meaning that the Pension Portfolio range combines the benefits of low-cost passive investing with our own asset allocation decisions.

-We have a dedicated Asset Allocation Team within the Investments group.
-The team has a great depth of experience and industry knowledge.
+We have a dedicated Asset Allocation Team with a great depth of experience and industry knowledge.

-We set a long-term (or strategic) asset allocation for each of the Pension Portfolios and review that about once a year.
+We set a long-term (or strategic) asset allocation for each of the Pension Portfolios, which is also carried across directly into the Retirement Portfolios, and review that about once a year.
 In these reviews, we are looking for opportunities to improve long-term returns (based on financial modelling), without increasing the risk profile of the Portfolios.
-This strategic asset allocation is also carried across directly into the Retirement Portfolios as a matter of course.
-We similarly review the strategic asset allocation of the Premier Portfolios, with a view to improved returns relative to the equivalent Pension Portfolio at a similar level of risk.
+We similarly review the strategic asset allocation of the Premier Portfolios, with a view to improving long-term returns.

 Additionally, we are always alert to opportunities to include new asset classes in any of the Portfolios, if we believe they will contribute materially to long-term outcomes.

-Q: Your whole family of funds appear to be very competitively priced.
-How committed are you to maintaining the quoted Total Annual Management Charge for each of the ranges?
+Q: With the evolution of the funds during 2020 will you maintain the quoted Total Annual Management Charge for each of the ranges?

 It is important to us that these ranges are competitively priced.
 This is reflected in the annual management charge, which also includes other expenses within a portfolio, often known as the Ongoing Charges Figure, or OCF.